PaoMarin/credit-backend-challenge/README.md

 * Verify that the cors are enabled.
 In config/initializers/cors.
 Uncomment the lines of the cors.
 * And uncomment  "gem 'rack-cors'"
+* For purposes of running locally, change in the cors file.
+The "origin" to the local path of the project.
+  For example: http: // localhost: 3000

 * And then, Run
 > bundle install